Sarthak-commits/expense-splitter/WARP.md

 - Expected: group page shows Members, an Add expense form, Recent expenses (possibly empty), and "Balances (coming soon)"
 - Non-members attempting to open the URL should receive a 404

-Verification: Expense Creation (Equal split)
+Verification: Expense Creation (Equal/Custom)
 - Open /groups/[id]
-- Enter a description and amount (e.g., 12.34) and submit
+- Enter a description and amount; choose Equal or Custom split.
+- For Custom, input amounts for each member that sum exactly to the total.
-- Expected: form clears and the new expense appears in the Expenses list; multiple members should be split equally (server-side)
+- Expected: form clears and the new expense appears in the Expenses list; equal split is computed server-side, custom amounts are stored as provided.

 Verification: Expense Display (pagination)
 - Open /groups/[id]